 Drink more water

 Being dehydrated can make keto flu symptoms even worse.
 It increases headaches, cramps, and weakness.
 If you’re feeling thirsty, having a dry mouth, or observing dark yellow urine, increase your water intake.

 You can even make an electrolyte drink at home by mixing water, lemon juice, apple cider vinegar, sea salt, stevia, and ice.
 This would be a flavorful way to stay hydrated.

-Don’t be afraid of increasing your dietary fats.
+Don’t be afraid of increasing your dietary fats on keto.
 A lot of newbies on keto make the mistake of decreasing carbs but not upping their fats.
-Keep in mind that when carbohydrates aren’t available for energy, your body has to get it from somewhere else.
-Aside from protein, it also needs fat.
+Keep in mind that when carbohydrates aren’t available for energy, your body has to get them from somewhere else.
+Aside from protein, it also needs healthy fats.

 Here are a few helpful ways to add fat to your diet: